-Canada’s forest industry is undergoing major changes as global demand for traditional forest products shifts and demand for non-traditional products grows.
+Shifts in global demand for traditional forest products and growing demand for non-traditional products are changing Canada’s forest industry.

-At the same time, new applications for existing products, along with development of innovative products, are helping the forest sector adjust to changes in market needs, improve financial performance and demonstrate a commitment to sustainable forest management.
+At the same time, the development of innovative new products and new applications for existing products is helping the forest sector adjust to changes in market needs, improve financial performance and demonstrate its commitment to environmental performance.

 Bioproducts are a fast-growing category of forest products.
-Biochemicals, for instance, are being used to make pharmaceuticals, biodegradable plastics, personal care products and industrial chemicals.
+For example, biochemicals are being used to make a wide range of products, including biodegradable plastics, industrial chemicals, personal care products and pharmaceuticals.

-New markets and new challenges are creating a new industry structure
+New markets and new challenges are transforming forest industry structure

-Investment in new technologies is also changing forest industry operations.
-For example, between 2004 and 2014, Canada’s forest industry cut its total energy use by 35% and reduced its direct carbon emissions by 49% by generating bioenergy from waste products, increasing energy efficiency and reducing energy use.
-Research is now underway to expand pulp mills into biorefineries where residues from the pulp-making process can be used to make new bioproducts.
+Investment in new technologies is also bringing change to forest industry operations.
+The use of bioenergy is reducing carbon emissions and fossil fuel use.
+For example, by generating bioenergy from waste products and increasing energy efficiency, Canada’s forest industry cut its total energy use by 31% and reduced its greenhouse gas emissions by 49% between 2005 and 2015.
+Research on expanding pulp mills into biorefineries, where residues from the pulp-making process can be used to make new bioproducts, is underway.

 - Table 8: Pulp and Paper Secondary Energy Use and GHG Emissions